Still Thirsty? It's Up To Your Brain, Not Your Body

 Oka wondered, "Where is this signal coming from?
 How does the brain know that we are drinking water?"

 To find out, he had his team study mice using techniques including optogenetics, which lets researchers turn brain circuits on and off in living mice.
-This allowed the team to identify specialized cells in the animal's thirst center that would fire when a mouse was drinking, but stayed quiet if the mouse was eating.
+This allowed the team to identify specialized cells in the animal's thirst center that would fire when a mouse was drinking but stayed quiet if the mouse was eating.

 The ability is remarkable because both activities use the same muscles in the throat, Oka says.
 He suspects that the cells can tell the difference between the fast muscle movements of gulping and the slower pace of chewing and swallowing.